mhedgpeth/cafe/README.md

 ```
 cafe chef resume
 ```
+# Running Remotely

+You can either run cafe remotely through Powershell Remoting (where you invoke cafe as a locally run process) or by using the `on: servername` syntax at the end of commands above.
+You'll need to make sure you have networking set up for it if you go the latter route.
 # Other ideas

 Here are some other ideas about what can be done with cafe from demos and discussions: